Dashron/Roads/README.md

  --------------|-------------------------------------|----------|-------------
  root_resource | [Resource](#roadsresource) or array | yes      | Used to generate the [response](#roadsresponse) for the root endpoint ( [protocol]://[host]/ ).
 Also determines the starting point for routing for the [request](#requeststring-method-string-url-dynamic-body-object-headers) method.

 Creates your Road object.
-You must provide a [Resource](#roadsresource) to the constructor.
+You must provide a [Resource](#roadsresource) or array of resources to the constructor.
 The provided resource becomes the root resource, and will be used for any requests to `/`.
+If the route isn't found in the first method, we will continue to the second root resource.

 ```node
 var roads = require('roads');